UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 4. The vector ${p^* }(t_f)$ is orthogonal to the tangent space of $S_1$ at ${x^* }(t_f)$.
 In other words,
 $$\langle {p^* }(t_f), d \rangle = 0 \quad \forall d \in T_{{x^* }(t_f)} S_1$$.

-Equation number 2 is called the maximum principle, Pontryagin’s Maximum Principle, or PMP for short.
-Equation number 4 is a transversality condition.
-Equation number 1.a in the pair of Hamilton’s equations is often called the co-state or adjoint equation.
+Equation (2) is called the maximum principle, Pontryagin’s Maximum Principle, or PMP for short.
+Equation (4) is a transversality condition.
+Equation (1.b) in the pair of Hamilton’s equations is often called the co-state or adjoint equation.

+This is a necessary condition for global optimality.
+Pontryagin's maximum principle is a key concept in optimal control theory.
+It outlines necessary conditions for determining the optimal control strategy for a dynamical system, especially when there are constraints involved.
+This principle asserts that to find the best control along with the optimal state trajectory, one must solve the Hamiltonian system—a two-point boundary value problem—and satisfy the maximum condition of the control Hamiltonian.
+These conditions are crucial for identifying the optimal control strategy, particularly under certain convexity assumptions on the objective and constraint functions.

 #### Principle of Optimality